 We’ve partnered with some of the best-in-class tools for business intelligence and visualization.
 These tools will enable you to take a deep-dive into your data and visualize the results.

-As a bonus, some tools also include a built-in SQL querying tool.
+As a bonus, some tools - like Mode - also include a built-in SQL querying tool.

 If you want to directly query your data, you’ll need a SQL editor to connect to your data warehouse.